marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 TODO: picture

-When she was younger, Aroa got into anime and League of Legends and dyed her hair blue.
+When she was younger, Aroa got into anime and League of Legends, and dyed her hair blue.
 The pictures are hilarious --- she'd kill me for writing this.
 Then, she learned to skate and later on how to kick ass in a boxing ring.
 All her life experiences brought her countless friends that loved her to no end.
 She even participated in First Dates on her birthday, but that's a (very funny) story for another time.

 TODO: picture boxing